Why Study in Leeds for Indian Students?

 | External Grants | Varies | Research students, merit-based applicants |

-Cost of Living in Leeds for Indian Students
+Cost of Living in Leeds for Students

 Breakdown of Monthly Expenses